Mechatronics Engineer · Robotics · Data · Embedded Systems

 Autonomous Robot

-An autonomous robot that navigates a maze-like arena, detects a live candle flame using sensors, and extinguishes it — built for the Trinity College International Firefighting Home Robot Contest.
+An autonomous robot that navigates a maze-like arena, detects a live candle flame, and extinguishes it — built for the Trinity College International Firefighting Home Robot Contest.

 The challenge

-The Trinity College Firefighting Robot Contest places autonomous robots in a house-like maze arena.
-When an alarm triggers, the robot must navigate from its starting position, locate a lit candle (representing a fire), and extinguish it — all without human intervention.
+The Trinity College Firefighting Robot Contest places autonomous robots in a house-like maze.
+When an alarm triggers, the robot must navigate from its starting position, locate a lit candle, and extinguish it — all without human intervention.
+The arena layout is unknown in advance.

 Design & engineering

-Creative solution: The biggest design challenge was carrying water while protecting the electronics.
-The solution: a sealed bird water feeder, repurposed as the on-board water container — leak-proof, lightweight, and inexpensive.
+Creative solution: A sealed bird water feeder was repurposed as the on-board water container — leak-proof, lightweight, and electronics-safe.

 My contributions